Verdigris River

 The Verdigris River, a tributary of the Arkansas River in southeastern Kansas and northeastern Oklahoma, is about 280 miles long.

-It has a history dating back more than two centuries — mentioned by Zebulon Montgomery Pike during his visit to the area in 1806 and also by Thomas Nuttall in 1818.
-The river flows through a rich country that in the early days produced much in the way of furs.
-A number of trading posts were located along its course from time to time, the most important of which was probably that operated by a man named Hugh Glenn in 1819, located at a point about a mile above its confluence with the Arkansas River.
+It has a history dating back over two centuries — mentioned by Zebulon Montgomery Pike during his visit to the area in 1806 and Thomas Nuttall in 1818.
+The river flows through a rich country that, in the early days, produced much in the way of furs.
+Several trading posts were located along its course from time to time, the most important of which was probably operated by Hugh Glenn in 1819, located about a mile above its confluence with the Arkansas River.
 Chief Clermont’s band of Osage Indians was located on the stream about this time and is mentioned by Stephen H. Long in his travels.

 By the treaty of 1834 with the Cherokee Indians, the Verdigris River was named as a part of the boundary of their lands.
 The name is derived from the French words vert, meaning “green,” and gris, meaning “grey.”